cakshat/Avengers-Face-Recognition/README.md

 # Evaluation

+I experimented with different neural network structures (simple and complex) and also with different values of hyperparameters like learning rate, momentum and decay.
+As mentioned earlier SGD optimizer gave the best results compared to Adam and RMSprop (Adam and RMSprop showed accuracy saturation at around 18-20%).
 The model was trained for BATCH_SIZE = 16 and EPOCHS = 30.
 After experimenting with different batch sizes and epochs these values were found to give high accuracy.
 1. Test loss: 1.72
 2. Overall accuracy on test data: 67.8%